 This course will address computer networking beyond the OSI model framework.
 Current industry techniques and technologies are explored in areas of voice, mobile, wireless, and remote technologies.
 Issues in system security, performance, and maintenance will also be examined.
 Current research and evolving trends will be discussed to highlight the ever-changing nature of the field and to identify the skills necessary in evaluating new technologies.
 Students will be expected to build functioning networks during hands-on activities beginning with basic wiring through router and VPN configurations.
-Offered spring semesters alternate years.
 Prerequisite: CS 321.
 Three credits.